 In the past, applicants formally detained in line with the grounds of the Reception Conditions Directive were usually released after two or three months and placed under alternatives to detention.
-However, this policy changed in 2020 as most asylum-seekers detained under the RCD were those applicants coming from countries where returns are being carried out by Malta, including listed safe countries of origin, such as Bangladesh, Ghana, or Morocco.
-They were no longer released after the mandatory period of time.
-They remained in detention until their case was processed through the accelerated procedure since considered manifestly unfounded, often taking up to six months to finalise.
+However, this policy changed since 2020, as most asylum-seekers detained under the RCD were those applicants coming from countries where returns are being carried out by Malta, including listed safe countries of origin such as Bangladesh, Ghana, Egypt or Morocco.
+Those were no longer released after the mandatory period of time.
+They remained in detention until their case was processed through the accelerated procedure since considered manifestly unfounded.
 In most cases seen by lawyers, these applicants ended up receiving their rejection from IPA, followed almost immediately by the automatic review from the IPAT, the removal order, and return decision.
 Therefore, they remain in detention awaiting potential return.
 As of 2021, people coming from Ivory Coast and Nigeria are also kept in detention, seemingly because as they are considered as more easily returned to their countries of origin.

 Applicants detained under the Health Regulations and de facto detainees are kept in detention until there is space available in open centres.
 Therefore, applicants may remain in detention for several months even though they have been medically cleared and no valid grounds for their detention remains, or ever even existed.